perfectspr/llm-leaderboard/results/openchat.md

 1) Microsoft, 2) Alphabet (parent company of Google), Amazon, Apple, and Meta (formerly Facebook).

 ### Received Answer
-The Big Five American information technology companies mentioned in the paragraph are:
+The names of the Big Five American information technology companies mentioned in the paragraph are:
 1. Microsoft Corporation
 2. Alphabet (parent company of Google)
 3. Amazon